 The job at the paper mill was a technology job?

 Yes, I worked for the chief engineer on IT systems, and our offices were inside the mill.
-It was a good job — and I appreciated the significant raise I got when I joined the company from my previous job programming software.
+It was a good job — and I appreciated the significant raise I got when I joined the company from my previous position programming software.
 I was 25 years old then, and soon to be a dad.

 I do remember getting in trouble with the plant manager not long after I started, though.
 I was the only one coming to work in a suit, and one day he said to me, “If I ever see you in a tie again, I’ll fire you on the spot!”